vishalveerareddy123/Lynkr/README.md

 - **Databricks** – Mirrors Anthropic's hosted behaviour.
 Automatic policy web fallbacks (`needsWebFallback`) can trigger an extra `web_fetch`, and the upstream service executes dynamic pages on your behalf.
 - **Azure Anthropic** – Requests are normalised to Azure's payload shape.
 The proxy disables automatic `web_fetch` fallbacks to avoid duplicate tool executions; instead, the assistant surfaces a diagnostic message and you can trigger the tool manually if required.
+- **OpenRouter** – Connects to OpenRouter's unified API for access to 100+ models.
+Full tool calling support with automatic format conversion between Anthropic and OpenAI formats.
+Messages are converted to OpenAI's format, tool calls are properly translated, and responses are converted back to Anthropic-compatible format.
+Best used for cost optimization, model flexibility, or when you want to experiment with different models without changing your codebase.
 - **Ollama** – Connects to locally-running Ollama models.
-Tool definitions are filtered out since Ollama doesn't support native tool calling.
+Tool support varies by model (llama3.1, qwen2.5, mistral support tools; llama3 and older models don't).
 System prompts are merged into the first user message.
 Response format is converted from Ollama's format to Anthropic-compatible content blocks.
-Best used for simple text generation tasks or as a cost-effective development environment.
+Best used for simple text generation tasks, offline development, or as a cost-effective development environment.
 - In all cases, `web_search` and `web_fetch` run locally.
 They do not execute JavaScript, so pages that render data client-side (Google Finance, etc.) will return scaffolding only.
 Prefer JSON/CSV quote APIs (e.g. Yahoo chart API) when you need live financial data.

 ---